Tiurabe/SD-Hub-Old/README.md

 # SD-Hub

-This is meant for private usage, move along!
+This is the old repo.
+Things here are deprecated and no longer used.